- Describe the importance of maintaining hygienic conditions in restrooms and changing areas and of following correct diaper and toileting procedures.

 - Demonstrate ways to diaper and toilet correctly.

-It is critical to keep restrooms and changing areas clean in child care programs.
+It is critical to keep restrooms and changing areas clean in your child care program.
 Diapering and toileting are major sources of contamination.
 Unsanitary practices can put you and children at risk for illness and infection.
 This lesson will focus on general practices for maintaining hygienic diapering and toileting practices and procedures for helping a child who has had an accident.

 Handwashing and Diapering